chineason-utm/UTM-FYP/README.md

   - Phonon dispersion diagram
   - Density of States (DoS) and partial DoS (pDoS)

 Details on each item are in the README of their respective directories.
+(WIP)